 Again, Paisley never seemed to get much relief.
 Her post op MRI in August showed the syrinxes were still present.
 We were becoming concerned with her left leg.
 It appeared to be weak when she would bear weight on it.
 Her right eye had developed a “wink” or squint before the 2nd surgery and it had only gotten worse.
 Paisley had another MRI in October but this time a CTL Spine.
 This showed, the syrinxes appeared to have slightly increased.
 There were many different discussions and approaches we attempted (We discussed a low level of hydrocephalus occurring and she began a medication to decrease her CSF production).
 We discussed a VP (Brain) Shunt or a Syrinx Shunt.
 We have taken the time to do as much research as we can.
 A major problem with Chiari is the lack of research available.
 The lack of funding towards Chiari limits the amount of research.
 We felt at a loss as parents and only wanted to help our daughter.
 We reached out to a Chiari specialist who consulted with Paisley’s Neurosurgeon and it was decided that Paisley needs her 3rd Brain Decompression surgery.
 We are heart broken but know Paisley needs some much needed relief so she can live life like a typical 3 year old.
 Her 3rd surgery will be on February 5th, 2019.

-Paisley had her 3rd surgery on February 5th, 2019.
+Paisley had her 3rd brain decompression surgery on February 5th, 2019.
+This time, a stent was placed in the 4th ventricle of her brain.
 The recovery began well but soon after we were worried as she just didn’t seem to be doing well.
 Her eye began acting up worse than ever.
 She told us that she couldn’t see.
 She then began telling us she was seeing 2 of things.
 We were told she was experiencing temporary blindness and diplopia.
 The Neurosurgery team felt at first it could be due to a medication so we switched medications.
 Then they felt it could be due to the steriod she was taking.
 She was also complaining about her right arm hurting and would not use it.

 Her eye continued to worry us and they felt it could be due to swelling and should subside as she recovered.
 Once she weaned from the steriod, her eyes did not get any better.
 We noticed her left eye began drifting upwards and causing her a lot of discomfort.